 Some Minnesota Statutes and Session Laws from previous years are available for reference on a limited basis in the Senate Information Office, Room 231 State Capitol and Senate Index, Room 110 State Capitol and in the House Public Information Services, Room 175 State Office Building.

-For past versions of the Minnesota Statutes back to 1851, go to the Minnesota Statutes Archive page.
+The Minnesota Statutes Archive page has past versions of the Minnesota Statutes back to 1851.

 Two versions of Minnesota law published by the Revisor of Statutes are official publications:

 1. The first official version consists of the printed and bound paper editions of Minnesota Statutes, Laws of Minnesota, and Minnesota Rules published annually by the Revisor's office.
 (See, Minnesota Statutes, sections 3C.06, 3C.08, 3C.11, 3C.13, and 14.47.)